7809 Brodie Lane • Austin, Texas 78745

 Our dedicated Maker Space expands on the foundation of STEAM.
 Students learn through hands-on and often collaborative projects.
 This project-based approach builds your maker’s confidence and encourages analytic problem-solving.

-Mommy and Me Toddler Art Play Group: Mondays and Tuesdays 10am-11pm $20 for one child $25 for two
+Mommy and Me Toddler Art Play Group: Mondays and Tuesdays — 10AM to 11PM $20 for one child $25 for two

-Ladies BYOB Art Nights $30/ person Call to schedule your group.
+Ladies BYOB Art Nights: $35/ person — Call to schedule your groups

 In the Press